Category: Physiology

 In this instance, the cells on your skin would secrete a hormone that binds to the receptors within the same cell.
 The result would be a change in the function of the cell, stimulating healing processes, such as cell division and protein synthesis, leading to the growth of new cells to heal the wound.

-The Importance of Communication Between Organs
+Why Is Communication Between Organs Important?

 Of course, the communication of organs goes much deeper than the occasional first-degree kitchen burn.
 There are several other important functions that your body completes with the help of its specialized internal communication strategies, including: